philipperemy/n-beats/README.md

 ### From the sources

 Installation is based on a MakeFile.
-Make sure you are in a virtualenv and have python3 installed.

 Command to install N-Beats with Keras: `make install-keras`